jitsi/handbook/docs/dev-guide/iframe.md

     ...
 });
 ```

+### getParticipantsInfo

-* **getParticipantsInfo** - Returns an array containing participant information such as ID, display name, avatar URL, and email.
+Returns an array containing participant information such as ID, display name, avatar URL, and email.

 ```javascript
 api.getParticipantsInfo();
 ```

+### getVideoQuality

-* **getVideoQuality** - Returns the current video quality setting.
+Returns the current video quality setting.

 ```javascript
 api.getVideoQuality();
 ```

+### isDeviceChangeAvailable

-* **isDeviceChangeAvailable** - Resolves to true if the device change is available and to false if not.
+Resolves to true if the device change is available and to false if not.

 ```javascript
 // The accepted deviceType values are - 'output', 'input' or undefined.